Post-detection inference for sequential changepoint localization: Introduction

 meaning that $\mathcal C$ only needs to cover if algorithm $\mathcal A$ only stops after the true changepoint $T$.
 This definition has been considered by, for example, \cite{ding2003lower} and \cite{WU20063625,wu2007inference}, who achieved it (in a certain asymptotic sense) in much more restricted settings than the current investigation.

 The aforesaid impossibility result no longer applies to the new goal~\eqref{eq:cond-coverage-intro}.
 It is important to note that we do not prescribe which $\mathcal A$ to use in which situation, but simply enable post-hoc inference on $T$ for any user-chosen $\mathcal A$.
-One can view our techniques as providing a wrapper to convert $\mathcal A$ from producing only a stopping time $\tau$ to also producing a confidence set for $T$ \footnote{In some sense, our goal can be viewed in an analogous way to conformal inference, which wraps around an arbitrary prediction algorithm to convert a ``point prediction'' into a prediction set, by running the same algorithm on many hypothetical datasets (for full conformal prediction).
-However, our methods are not distribution-free, and rely on smartly using simulations to accomplish the goal.}.
-As we survey below, there is a rich literature on designing change \emph{detection} algorithms $\mathcal A$, but a substantial paucity of inference methodology for \emph{localizing} the change after detection; our focus is on the latter goal, assuming the user has chosen a suitable algorithm $\mathcal A$ for detection.
+One can view our techniques as providing a wrapper to convert $\mathcal A$ from producing only a stopping time $\tau$ to also producing a confidence set for $T$ As we survey below, there is a rich literature on designing change \emph{detection} algorithms $\mathcal A$, but a substantial paucity of inference methodology for \emph{localizing} the change after detection; our focus is on the latter goal, assuming the user has chosen a suitable algorithm $\mathcal A$ for detection.

 While inference for $T$ is intrinsically interesting and important, a side benefit of confidence sets for $T$ is that one can use these to derive post-hoc confidence sets for unknown parameters of $F_0$ and $F_1$.
 To clarify, suppose $\mathcal P_i = \{F_\theta\}_{\theta \in \Theta_i}; i=0,1$.
 Our method that delivers~\eqref{eq:cond-coverage-intro} also delivers confidence sets $\mathcal C' \subseteq \Theta_0 \times \Theta_1$ such that $\mathbb P_{\theta_0,T,\theta_1} ((\theta_0,\theta_1) \in \mathcal C' \mid \tau \geq T) \geq 1-\alpha, \forall \theta_0 \in \Theta_0, \theta_1 \in \Theta_1,$ where $\mathbb P_{\theta_0,T,\theta_1}$ is the distribution of the sequence $X_1,\dots,X_{T-1}\stackrel{}{\sim} F_{\theta_0}$, $X_T,X_{T+1},\dots\stackrel{}{\sim} F_{\theta_1}$.
 We stress that our confidence sets do not rely on asymptotics and are valid in finite samples.